This post may contain affiliate links. Please read our disclosure policy.

 Yes!
 This homemade jerk seasoning is supposed to be made ahead of time so that it’s ready for use whenever you need to add a dash of flavour to your food.

-Store in an airtight container and place it in your spice cabinet or a dark cool place.
-It should be away from direct sunlight.
-When properly stored, jerk seasoning can last up to one year.
+Store your jerk seasoning in an airtight container and keep it in a cool, dark place, away from direct sunlight.
+When stored properly, it can last up to one year.

 Frequently Asked Questions (FAQs)